zdzolton/changes-loader/README.md

     mkdir -p ~/.node_libraries/
     git clone git://github.com/felixge/node-couchdb.git ~/.node_libraries/node-couchdb

-Usage
+Run the changes-loader.js script
 ---
 Keep the changes-loader.js script running:

-    node /path/to/changes-loader.js COUCHDB_ROOT_URL
+    node /path/to/changes-loader.js [COUCHDB_ROOT_URL]

-This script looks thru all databases for any design docs with _changes handlers code to be loaded and run.
+This script looks through all databases for any design docs with _changes handlers code to be loaded and run.
 New databases will be detected every 60 seconds.

+The `COUCHDB_ROOT_URL` argument defaults to http://localhost:5984

 (TODO: include example Upstart and launchd scripts)

-Now, in your CouchApp directory, make a subdirectory called "changes".
-Inside of the changes directory you can place one or more .JS scripts to be run against the given database's _changes stream.

-Each file should consist of function, such as the following:
+Define _changes handlers
+---
+Each design document can define any number of _changes handlers by having a property off the root of the object called "changes":

+    {
+      "views": { ... },
+      "lists": { ... },
+      "changes": {
-    function(change) {
+        "foo": function(change) {
-      // Respond to the changes here...
+          // Respond to changes here...
+        },
+        "bar": function(change) {
+          // Do other stuff here...
         }
+      }
+    }

+Note that in this example "foo" and "bar" are the names of two different changes handlers defined by this design document.

+Changes handler context
+---

 From your _changes handler, you'll have access to the following objects:

+  * db — the database that host the loaded changes function (from felixge's node-couchdb)
   * ddoc — the design document that hosts the loaded changes function
   * log(msg) — this will show up in the stdout of the changes-loader.js script
-  * require(module) — currently this is the standard Node.JS require() function
+  * require(moduleID) — load CommonJS modules, as follows:
+    * if the moduleID begins with ./ or ../ load a module from the design document
+    * otherwise Node.JS will load the module from its require() paths